My Personal Secret Formula

 Many people ask me how my productivity stay so high.
 Waking up at 5, meditate, have coffee, go to the gym and still be in the office by 8:45.
-In addition I am well trained and lean with only 10-12 % body fat.
-Not to bad for someone that is soon to be 40.
+In addition, I am well trained and lean with only 10-12 % body fat.
+Not to bad for someone that is over 40.

-Well it is not hard.
-You can do it to.
-Actually anyone can do it.
-It all comes down to taking care of your body and eating the right things.
+Well, it is not hard.
+You can do it too.
+Actually, anyone can do it.
+It all comes down to taking care of your mind, body and eating the right things.

 Daniels daily routine for success

-5:10 AM – Wake up and don’t snooze.
-Instead I try to go up as soon as possible.
+5:10 AM – Wake up and I avoid snoozing.
+Instead, I try to go up as soon as possible.

-5:30 AM – I eat four eggs fried in coconut oil, sallad, legumes and sauerkraut.
-I drink a glas of water and I eat my pills of Zinc, Garlic, Vitamin C and B.
+5:30 AM – I eat four eggs fried in coconut oil, salad, legumes, and sauerkraut.
+I drink a glass of water and I eat my pills.
+Alternatively, I eat four eggs and protein-rich porridge with blueberries.

-6:20 AM – I arrive at my favourite coffee place, Bar Centro and drink a Cafe Macchiato while talking to the owner and reading the daily newspaper.
+6:20 AM – The days I can I will stop at my favorite coffee place, Bar Centro and drink a Cafe Macchiato while talking to the owner and reading the daily newspaper.
 I love this moment of the day.
 I just am!

-8:00 AM – I am finished, quick shower, protein shake mixed with creatine and then I walk to the office.
+8:00 AM – I am finished, quick shower, protein shake (no sugar) mixed with creatine and then I walk to the office.

-8:45 AM – In the office holding a cup of coffee doing our daily sales meeting
+8:45 AM – In the office holding a cup of coffee and ready for a productive day.

-12 PM – I have lunch with good combination of vegetables, legumes and some type of meat or protein rich vegetable.
+12 PM – I have lunch with a good combination of vegetables, legumes and some type of protein-rich vegetable.
+My favorite is to eat a proper salad at Salladsbaren.
+I would guess it is around 700 gram of food.

-7 PM – I have left work and I eat dinner that contains vegetables, legumes and some type of meat or protein rich vegetable.
-I drink water and I have some pills of Vitamin-D and Magnesium.
+7 PM – I have left work and I eat dinner that contains vegetables, legumes and some type of protein-rich vegetable.

 I just want to point out that I am not perfect, and I don’t do this every day.
 Sometimes I travel, I eat lunch with friends, I have a drink or two.
 If you don’t live a little it would be boring.
 But I try to make this my routine, meaning this is what I do 80%.
 It gives me focused energy and I don’t feel tired even though I am working really long days.
 I try to avoid sugar since it makes the blood sugar go up and down and makes me really tired.